PumasAI-Labs/Data-Wrangling/docs/index.md

 !!! success "Prerequisites"

-    This workshop does PLACEHOLDER and PLACEHOLDER.
-    We recommend users being familiar with PLACEHOLDER, especially PLACEHOLDER.
+    We recommend users being familiar with Julia syntax, especially variables and types.

-    The formal requirements are the PLACEHOLDER WORKSHOP WITH LINK.
+    The formal requirements are the [Julia Syntax Workshop](https://pumasai-labs.github.io/Julia-Workshop/) and it's prerequisites.

 ## Schedule